Top 15 Best Right-Backs In The World

 He already possessed some of the traits needed by modern full-backs to make that switch, specifically blistering pace and an excellent gas tank.
 Along the way, he has picked up excellent defensive awareness and tactical traits that are essential both as a right-back and as a player in a Simeone system.

-Llorente is locked in a battle for a starting place with Pedro Porro for his national team, but coach Luis de la Fuente looks to be favouring the Atleti man in recent international breaks.
+Llorente is locked in a battle for a starting place with Pedro Porro for his national team, but that is a great selection headache for coach Luis De La Fuente.
 His improvement since his move to right-back has only improved year-on-year, and he now has to be considered among the best right-backs in the world.

 9. Giovanni Di Lorenzo